 Admission Requirements

-- If your prior education does not include the prerequisites listed above, you may still be admitted under provisional status, followed by full admission once you have completed the missing prerequisites.
+• If your prior education does not include the prerequisites listed above, you may enroll under provisional status, followed by full admission once you have completed the missing prerequisites.
 Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
 A grade of B– or better must have been earned in each of the prerequisite courses.

 Degree Requirements

-- The curriculum consists of five courses from the Environmental Planning and Management program and five electives.
+• The curriculum consists of a minimum of five courses that must be selected from the Environmental Planning and Management program and a maximum of five electives.

-- Electives may be selected from any of the three environmental areas of study: Environmental Engineering, Environmental Engineering and Science, or Environmental Planning and Management, subject to prerequisite restrictions.
+• Electives may be selected from any of the three environmental areas of study: Environmental Engineering, Environmental Engineering and Science, or Environmental Planning and Management, subject to prerequisite restrictions.
+All applicable courses must have a (575.XXX) number.
+Except for the prerequisite restrictions, there is not any specific sequence in taking these courses.

 Course Planning and Search